 What do movies like Dangerous Minds, Hardball, and The Freedom Writers all have in common?
 They’re all movies detailing a well-meaning white person coming into the ‘hood’ to save all of the little black and brown children from themselves and the wayward people in the community.

-The White Savior Complex is a modern spin on the classic idea first written about in Rudyard Kipling’s infamous poem “The White Man’s Burden.”
+The White Savior Complex is a modern spin on the classic idea in Rudyard Kipling’s infamous poem “The White Man’s Burden.”
 A quick Wikipedia search offers the following analysis of the concept: “One view proposes that whites have an obligation to rule over, and encourage the cultural development of people from other cultural backgrounds until they can take their place in the world economically and socially.”
 This has manifested itself in many forms over the past 500 years.
-Since the age of European colonization, that started the day Christopher Columbus first stepped foot on the shores of Haiti.
+Since the age of European colonization, it started the day Christopher Columbus first stepped foot on the shores of Haiti.

 White Staff, Black and Brown Clients

 That assumption couldn’t have been farther from the truth.
 The State of Diversity in the Nonprofit Sector states that 30% of the U.S workforce are people of color.
 When you peer into the nonprofit and social service sector, they have always served historically underprivileged communities.
-But only 18% of staff in nonprofits was classified as people of color, and 22% at foundations.
+But only 18% of staff in nonprofits were classified as people of color, and 22% at foundations.

 An anonymous source on Glassdoor.com stated this about the said organization: “Lack of diversity in senior management, lack of interest in having diversity on staff mirror diversity of students or population served.
 A tendency for self-congratulation and belief that building the program is ‘saving’ young people instead of empowering them.”
 This was 100% accurate, in my personal opinion.

 I was unceremoniously relieved of the teaching position and put back into the community outreach role.
 (I mentioned that story in a previous post.)
 A colleague and dear friend of mine in a more senior position informed me that a couple of my white colleagues didn’t want to go out to black and Latino neighborhoods to do outreach and actually recruit potential clients for the program.
-This wasn’t surprising because during my time at Chicago Public Schools Central Office, during the historic teacher’s strike 2012, there were whispers of white central office employees complaining about not feeling safe when we had to go to the schools and mainly babysit the students during the two-week-long teacher’s strike.
+This wasn’t surprising because during my time at Chicago Public Schools Central Office, during the historic teacher’s strike in 2012, there were whispers of white central office employees complaining about not feeling safe when we had to go to the schools and mainly babysit the students during the two-week-long teacher’s strike.

-Unfortunately, it seems that many of my liberal white and some of my colleagues of color both in the education and nonprofit sectors fail to realize what happens in a setting where there is a massive disconnect between staff and clients.
+Unfortunately, many of my liberal white and some of my colleagues of color both in the education and nonprofit sectors, fail to realize what happens in a setting where there is a massive disconnect between staff and clients.
 This is definitely true when it comes to class and race.
 These students and clients, in many instances, shared with me their feelings about staff members they didn’t connect with; they felt staff members didn’t indeed view them as equals.
 At CPS high school, as a social work intern, I had several students disclose to me that staff and teachers set low expectations for them and didn’t expect them to succeed in life.
-When I moved into the educational development program, several adult clients shared their similar sentiments with me.
+When I moved into the educational development program, several adult clients shared similar sentiments with me.
 I was highly impressed with the self-awareness displayed by so many young people I encountered over my years in the field.

 My friend, who’s a Latino community organizer and fellow social worker, Ulysses Diaz, put it like this about whites in the Midwest: “White people feel more comfortable with us Latinos here in Chicago because we’re lighter-skinned thus closer to white than black folks.”

-It’s no wonder that so many youths felt an underlying lack of respect for their shared humanity coming from specific staff members.
+It’s no wonder that so many youths felt an underlying lack of respect for their shared humanity from specific staff members.
 Sometimes the white savior who comes to ‘save’ the hood can have life and death consequences.
 Just look at the life and tragedy of the Hart family.
 Devonte Hart and his siblings were killed by their adopted white parents.
 Despite reports of child welfare concerns, these women were not pursued by the law until it was far too late.
-All because in a system of white supremacy, it’s impossible to think that a young and socially conscious lesbian white women could also be monsters.
+All because in a system of white supremacy, it’s impossible to think that a couple of young and socially conscious lesbian white women could also be monsters.

 Where are the men in the field of education and nonprofit work?
 Let’s look at some data: “… women continue to dominate the nonprofit space—they made up 75 percent of the sector’s total workforce in 2005…” According to the American Associations of College for Teacher Education, 80 percent of BA’s earned in education went to non-Latino white students in 2009-10.
-The same report stated that only 4.2% of teachers are Latino and only 2% were black males.
-These statistics come at a time when about 45% of the K-12 student population are children of color, and this is expected to grow tremendously by the year 2050.
+The same report stated that only 4.2% of teachers are Latino, and only 2% were black males.
+These statistics come when about 45% of the K-12 student population are children of color, and this is expected to grow tremendously by the year 2050.
 With this data, we can see that the nonprofit and education sector lacks diversity and equity.

 The rise of the prison industrial complex has removed a significant number of black men from the labor force.
-Even once many felons are out of the criminal justice system, they still face many roadblocks entering the workforce.
+Even once many felons are out of the criminal justice system, they still face many roadblocks to entering the workforce.
 We can break down the demographics of working black men and women that paints another picture around this topic.
 In 2011, 33% of employed black women had jobs in management or professional occupations compared to 23% of employed black men.
 As a matter of fact, 64% of working African American women hold “white collar” occupations compared to 50% of African American men.
 Thirty-six percent of employed black men hold “blue-collar” occupations compared to 8% of black women.
-These results show that there’s a vast discrepancy in the number of black men and women in educational attainment and careers and this likely accounts for the differences seen in the fields of social service and education.
+These results show a vast discrepancy in the number of black men and women in educational attainment and careers, which likely accounts for the differences seen in the fields of social service and education.
 There are significant numbers of professional black men who work in the area of business.
-But a far higher percentage of men work in construction and production fields compared to their female counterparts.
+But a far higher percentage of men work in construction and production fields than their female counterparts.
 These factors create a less diverse workplace.

 What can we do to change things?

 Communities need to demand changes in their schools and social service organizations that serve them.
 Demand that they hire and recruit people who reflect the community.
-I saw on the ground firsthand how people in the communities of Chicago have made positive changes in their respective neighborhoods.
+I saw firsthand how people in the communities of Chicago have made positive changes in their respective neighborhoods.
 Like the Chicano families coming together in the Pilsen neighborhood preventing the City of Chicago from closing the community’s library.
 Or the excellent work was done by the violence interrupters Ameena Matthews, Cobe Williams, and Eddie Bocanegra in Humboldt Park and Englewood neighborhoods.

 Local elections and elected officials directly impact the lives of everyday people.
-His neoliberal policies have directly affected black men and women who work at many of the city schools.
+His neoliberal policies have directly affected black men and women who work at many of the city’s schools.
 Those policies and politics behind them are clearing the path for more privately funded Charter schools that often self-select individual students from the communities they supposedly serve.

 Instead, the current trend is for local and state governments to continually attack teachers and the teachers union.

-The current trend shows that unlike the movies, the so-called white savior has failed us time and time again.
-No wonder so many of the street and book smart clients I served in Chicago saw schools and social services organizations as no more than petty social pacifiers to their communities.
+The current trend shows that, unlike the movies, the so-called white savior has failed us time and time again.
+No wonder, so many of the street and book intelligent clients I served in Chicago saw schools and social services organizations as no more than petty social pacifiers to their communities.
 We fail to solve our most significant challenges because of the lack of diverse voices and perspectives.
 Instead, we are stuck with a class of bourgeois white people who think they know what’s best for the communities they serve but at the same time despise the people who live in those communities.
 They only act as barriers to authentic and meaningful change and educational enlightenment of the most forgotten about a group of people in America.